go-ego/gse/README.md

 ## License

-Gse is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), base on [sego](https://github.com/huichen/sego).
+Gse is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), thanks for [sego](https://github.com/huichen/sego) and [jieba](https://github.com/fxsjy/jieba).